lazyfortress/INST377final/README.md

 ### Current bugs/issues:

 Initially, Alpha Vantage's APIs were implemented, but due to severe rate limiting (25 API requests *per day*), TwelveData and FRED had to be implemented, as they offer a greater quanity of requests per day (TwelveData offers 800 requests per day, and FRED offers 120 requests *per minute*).
 If a sudden influx of users is anticipated, it is advised that you purchase a premium API key with each provider.
 If you wish to use a single API source, you can use Alpha Vantage's premium plans, but note that it will be $50/month for just 75 API calls per minute.

+### Future Progress:

+Future development should find a way to limit current REIT data and the "other economic factors" data to the most current available dates.
+If unemployment percentages haven't been released, everything should be limited to the most current available date for *all* data.
+As stated previously, if your future development expects a mass amount of visitors, you should migrate to a better API version with a higher allowed amount of API calls/requests.
+---